Hal March: Death

 March's career took a turn for the better in July 1969 when he began hosting the game show It's Your Bet.
 After completing approximately 13 weeks of taping, however, he complained of exhaustion.
 Tests revealed that he had lung cancer, the result of years of chain smoking.
 He had one lung removed.
 When he subsequently contracted pneumonia, he was too weak to fight it.
 March died in January 1970 in Los Angeles at age 49, and is buried in Hillside Memorial Park Cemetery.

 Accolades

 March was awarded two stars on the Hollywood Walk of Fame: one for his radio work at 1560 Vine Street, and another for his work in television at 6536 Hollywood Boulevard.

 Personal life

 In 1956, March married Candy Toxton, the former wife of singer Mel Tormé.
 March was stepfather to Toxton's two children from her previous marriage, Steve March-Tormé and Melissa Tormé.
 He and Toxton had three children together: Peter, Jeffrey, and Victoria.

 His grandson Hunter March hosted the game show Emogenius.
-He also hosts the Netflix series Sugar Rush and E!
-TV's Nightly Pop.
+He also hosts the Netflix series Sugar Rush, E!
+TV's Nightly Pop, and the Netflix mobile game show Best Guess Live.